abdu26399/abdu26399.github.io/README.md

 # Abdullah Ahmed
-Welcome to my data portfolio!
-I’m a Data Analyst with over 2 years of experience turning raw data into actionable insights using Power BI, SQL, and Python.

----
+Hello and welcome to my portfolio!

 ## 🧠 About Me

+I’m Abdullah, a dedicated data analyst/data scientist who loves diving into data to uncover the hidden stories it holds.
+Over the past two years, I’ve polished my skills in transforming raw data into meaningful insights that drive smarter decisions and tangible business results.

+I enjoy tackling challenges head-on—whether it’s designing interactive Power BI dashboards, streamlining ETL pipelines, or building machine learning models to solve complex problems.
+For me, it’s not just about working with data—it’s about making it actionable and impactful.

+Here’s a quick peek into my world:

+- To me, data is more than numbers—it’s a powerful tool to inspire decisions, improve efficiency, and unlock new opportunities.
+- I’m genuinely fascinated by how AI, analytics, and cloud technology are shaping the future, and I’m always exploring ways to push boundaries and learn something new.
+- When I’m not working, you’ll often find me experimenting with new recipes, trying out different cuisines, exploring tech trends, or mentoring others.
+I also enjoy outdoor adventures and discovering hidden gems in the city.

-With a background in Artificial Intelligence and a passion for data storytelling, I’ve worked on impactful analytics projects for clients like **Walmart**, **Ericsson**, **Nestlé**, and **FGF Brands**.
+I have worked on impactful analytics projects for clients like **Walmart**, **Ericsson**, **Nestlé**, and **FGF Brands**.
 My focus is on delivering business value through dashboards, forecasts, and interactive reports.

 ---

-## 📊 Skills
+## 📊 My Tech Stack
 - **Business Intelligence Tools:** Tableau, Microsoft Power BI (Data Modelling, Reports, Dashboards), SSRS
 - **ETL & Workflow Orchestration Tools:** Apache Kafka, Microsoft SQL Server Integration Services (SSIS), Apache Airflow
 - **Programming Languages / Libraries:** Python (TensorFlow, NumPy, Pandas, Matplotlib, OpenCV, PySpark), R, C, HTML, CSS